rdoxenham/openstack-training/documentation/openstack-manual.md

 ##**Installing Glance**

-As we'll be using the same 'cloud conductor' node as before, i.e. the one we deployed Keystone onto, we need to open up a shell to that machine:
+As we'll be using the same 'cloud controller' node as before, i.e. the one we deployed Keystone onto, we need to open up a shell to that machine:

 	# ssh root@node1